-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
+Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the temporary differences are expected to reverse.
 As a result of the reduction in the U.S. corporate income tax rate from 35% to 21% under the Tax Cuts and Jobs Act, the Company revalued its deferred tax assets and liabilities at December 31, 2017, which resulted in a \$51.5 million tax provision.
 As the Company maintained a valuation allowance against its federal and state deferred tax assets at December 31, 2017, a corresponding reduction in the valuation allowance was recorded against this tax provision; therefore, there was no net impact to the Company's consolidated statement of operations for the year ended December 31, 2017 as a result of this corporate income tax rate change.

-Corporate alternative minimum taxes were also repealed under the Tax Cuts and Jobs Act; therefore, corporate alternative minimum tax carryforwards will be refunded.
-As a result, the Company recorded \$8.2 million as a current income tax benefit in its consolidated statement of operations for the year ended December 31, 2017.
+Corporate alternative minimum taxes were also repealed under the Tax Cuts and Jobs Act; therefore, corporate alternative minimum tax carryforwards are expected to be refunded.
+As a result, the Company recorded \$0.5 million and \$8.2 million, respectively, as a current income tax benefit in its consolidated statements of operations for the years ended December 31, 2018 and 2017.